izenynn/web-server/README.md

 ## Config file

-Configuration is similar to nginx, you can check same examples on the folder `conf/`.
+Configuration is similar to nginx, you can check some examples on the folder `conf/`.

 A brief explanetion of the supported blocks: